MuteBard/Unity_Shaders/Notes/dev/DEV-01.md

     - Rasterisation

-    The application phase runs on the CPU an involves all the processes that occur in the software, including mving objects, collisions, input etc. Its's all the behind-scene stuff that makes your project functions.
+    The application phase runs on the CPU an involves all the processes that occur in the software, including mving objects, collisions, input etc. Its's all the behind-scene stuff that makes the project functions.

     This affects the Geometry Phase which determines how the virtual world is situated with repsect to the player.
 It involves calculations about the position of the camera, the rotation, transformations and scaling of the world and all the polygons.